 How many tools are in your training and racing toolbox these days?
-Truth be told the market is saturated with gadgets, new technologies, new philosophies, algorithms, and promises to make you better, faster, fitter.
-As educated consumers, you need to evaluate new products coming to the market and decide their personal worth to your personal training and racing toolbox.
+Truth be told the market is saturated with new gadgets, technologies, philosophies, algorithms, and promises to make you better.
+As educated consumers, you need to evaluate new products coming to the market and decide personal worth to you.
 Heart Rate Variability (HRV) is a recent addition.

-Most often higher HRV values correspond with a well-functioning nervous system because it means that your body is reacting to stimuli and constantly making micro-adjustments.
-On the other hand, when HRV measures are low, or are decreasing to below baseline, this is generally a sign that your nervous system is fatigued and may be responding in a more sluggish fashion to that same stimuli.
+Most often higher HRV values correspond with a well-functioning nervous system.
+It means that your body is reacting to stimuli and constantly making micro-adjustments.
+On the other hand, HRV measures that are low, or decreasing to below baseline, can indicate your nervous system is fatigued.
+In other words, it may be responding in a more sluggish fashion to that same stimuli.
 However, this is where it gets complicated… increases or decreases in HRV are not always so cut and dry.

 - An increase in HRV with a decrease in RHR (resting heart rate) generally means an athlete is coping well with training.

 - An increase in HRV with an increase in RHR is generally a sign of accumulated fatigue unless it at the very beginning of a short training block.

 - A decrease in HRV with an increase in RHR is generally a sign of accumulated fatigue unless an athlete is tapering and then it could be a positive sign for readiness to perform.